ANKIT770-tech/salesprediction/README.md

 R² Score to measure variance explained.
 Mean Squared Error (MSE) to assess prediction accuracy.
 New Prediction: Allows for predicting future sales by inputting new ad budgets.
+Sales prediction means predicting how much of a product people will buy based on factors such as the amount you spend to advertise your product, the segment of people you advertise for, or the platform you are advertising on about your product.